 Reducing your risk of bowel cancer

-The most important thing you can do to reduce your risk of bowel cancer is to:
+The most important things you can do to reduce your risk of bowel cancer are to:

 For more information